Lissy93/ansibles/readme.txt

 WHAT'S ANSIBLE, AND WHY USE IT? ❓
 ----------------------------------
-Ansible is a simple (just YAML), open source (free) and agentless (nothing to install) tool for automating pretty much anything, anywhere.
+Ansible is a simple, open source, agentless tool for automating anything.
 Just describe how you want your system to look, and Ansible will ensure the state is met.

 10 Reasons why I love Ansible
 Unlike Bash scripts or other alternatives...
 1. Ansible is idempotent, so you can run it as many times as you like, and it will only make changes if the system is not in the desired state.
-2. Ansible is agentless, meaning there's nothing to install on any of your systems.
+2. Ansible is agentless, there's nothing to install on any of your systems.
-3. Ansible is declarative, so you don't have to worry about the order of operations.
+3. Ansible is declarative, you don't have to worry about the order of operations.
 4. Ansible is reusable and x-platform.
-Write your playbooks once, and run them anywhere.
+Write playbooks once, run them anywhere.
 5. Ansible is scalable.
-You can run it on a single host or thousands of servers at once.
+Run it on a single host or thousands of servers at once.
 6. Ansible is extensible.
 There's thousands of playbooks on Galaxy, or you can write your own modules in any language you want.
 7. Ansible is simple.
 No finicky scripts, just self-documenting YAML declarations.
 8. Ansible is powerful.
-You can do anything from simple tasks to complex orchestration.
+Doing anything from simple tasks to complex orchestration.
 9. Ansible is safe.
-Use --diff to see what changes will be made, and --check for a dry-run.
+Preview changes to be made (--diff), or do a dry-run (--check)
 10. Ansible is configurable.
 Use built-in or custom 'facts' to customize playbooks.

 Read the Ansible docs at: